eelivaan/Adventure/README.md

 Adventure game (CS-A1110 course exercise)

 The release contains the game as jar file, including sprites and everything necessary.
-It can be run with Java Virtual Machine:
+The game can be run using Java Virtual Machine:

 ~~~bat
 java.exe -jar .\Adventure.jar